Los Angeles violent crime surged by 67% downtown for the first six months of 2015 according to the FBI Uniform Crime Reports.

-The idea was to be tough on crime by keeping those more likely to commit a serious crime off the streets and separate habitual-offenders from society using the baseball analogy of three-strikes and you’re out.
+The idea was to be tough on crime by keeping those more likely to commit a serious crime off the streets and separate habitual offenders from society using the baseball analogy of three strikes and you’re out.

 The Perfect Crime Storm

-However, this crime reduction benefit came at a high-price.
+However, this crime reduction benefit came at a high price.
 The Los Angeles County jail quickly became overcrowded with those awaiting trial and sentencing.
 The inmate congestion and deplorable housing conditions in the county jail were condemned by everyone.

 Early Release from Jail

 Beginning in 2013-2014 the City and County of Los Angeles began to early-release “low-risk” jail inmates at a significant rate.
-Relevant to this discussion is that the largest jail complex in the United States, the Twin Towers, and Men’s Central Jail correctional facility, are located in downtown Los Angeles in the LAPD Central Division.
+Relevant to this discussion is that the largest jail complex in the United States, the Twin Towers, and Men’s Central Jail correctional facility, is located in downtown Los Angeles in the LAPD Central Division.

 According to a statewide audit, by June 2014 California jails were releasing 14,000 inmates per month after serving 20% or less of their sentence while also reducing the state prison population by over 25,000.
-With all this happening in a relatively short time span, it was no surprise to hear the rise in crime announcement by city officials.
+With all this happening in a relatively short time span, it was no surprise to hear about the rise in crime announcements by city officials.

 Los Angeles Skid Row

 Many inmates that are suddenly released don’t have any place to go.
 They simply walk out the front door of the correctional facility and onto the public streets of downtown Los Angeles.
-Some will end up on Skid Row where police reports show a sharp rise in aggravated-assaults among the homeless population.
+Some will end up on Skid Row where police reports show a sharp rise in aggravated assaults among the homeless population.

 Crime Reclassification of Felony down to Misdemeanor

 In an effort to further reduce jail and prison overcrowding, California voters passed Proposition 47 in November 2014.
-This measure authorized the courts to reduce and reclassify certain “low risk” felony drug and theft convictions and future offenses down to misdemeanors.
-The impact was that certain jail inmates awaiting sentencing on felony convictions were discharged with time-served under the new guidelines.
+This measure authorized the courts to reduce and reclassify certain “low-risk” felony drug and theft convictions and future offenses down to misdemeanors.
+The impact was that certain jail inmates awaiting sentencing on felony convictions were discharged with time served under the new guidelines.

 Early Release from State Prison

 Certain convicted state prison inmates could apply to have their convictions and sentences downgraded and apply for immediate release.
 This policy change resulted in the premature release of about 3,700 formerly convicted felons back into society.
-Conviction downgrades will affect how future offense might be charged and what sentencing guidelines might be applied by the court.
+Conviction downgrades will affect how future offenses might be charged and what sentencing guidelines might be applied by the court.

 The change in law also allows for felony criminal records to be amended to reflect misdemeanor convictions despite a jury finding otherwise.
 This will undoubtedly have a cascading effect on criminal record checks, background investigations, and employment and housing application guidelines.